eosnewmedia/TransformerBundle/README.md

 The key for each Parameter must be exactly called the same as the property of the object you want to get.

 #### Child Objects
-If your object should contain sub-objects, you can set the 'complex'-key to TRUE and write a configuration array for your sub-objects too.
+If your object should contain sub-objects, you can write a configuration array for your sub-objects too.
-This array you can set as the value of your 'children'-key.
+This array should be the value of your 'children'-key.

+You also have to set the 'type'-key of your configuration to 'object'

 If you are using a complex structure with children, you must define a return class.
 The return class is the class of the object, which is build from the children elements.